 Kristin has nearly 15 years experience leading strategic communication, fundraising, and partnership development with community organizations, foundations and the public sector.
 Frequently at the intersection of partners spanning sectors and issues, she threads the needle.
 Kristin most recently led policy development, community engagement and communications strategy for the Governor of Oregon’s education team, developing impact and investment strategies for issues spanning birth to career.

 “Not everything that is faced can be changed.
 But nothing can be changed until it is faced.” ― James Baldwin

 Serene helps clients discover their own story and why that story matters.
 As a visual strategist with 15 years of experience building political, nonprofit and institutional design materials, she has helped raise brand awareness and enhance community relationships.
 Her combination of theory, facilitation and attention to detail has successfully delivered award-winning content that helped organizations meet their goals.
 She has developed material and brand campaigns for the Detroit Institute of Arts, political consulting firms in Washington, D.C., Chevrolet and other regional agencies committed to enhancing quality of life and social engagement.

 "The greatest of all mistakes is to do nothing because you can only do little.
 Do what you can." —Sydney Smith

 We're proud of our colleagues and believe that collaboration makes our work stronger.
-We've partnered with the following to create work that elevate, expands, and increases viability and awareness:
+We've partnered with great individuals and companies to create work that elevates, expands, and increases viability and awareness.